 - Which actually appears in 5D's as the run-down Satellite slums.

-- Nation-wide version in G Gundam.
+- Nation-wide version in G Gundam, where every country names their space colony "Neo-(country name)".
 For example, Neo Japan.

 - Buck Godot: Zap Gun for Hire is based on the planet of New Hong Kong.